Arhatking/CAST/README.md

 # CAST and ROSC
 This is an implementation of CAST in the KDD202O paper:

-"CAST: A Correlation-based Adaptive Spectral Clustering Algorithm on Multi-scale Data"
+`CAST: A Correlation-based Adaptive Spectral Clustering Algorithm on Multi-scale Data`

 by Xiang Li, Ben Kao, Caihua Shan, Dawei Yin, Martin Ester.

 Also, the project includes the implementation of ROSC in the WWW2018 paper:

-"ROSC: robust spectral clustering on multi-scale data"
+`ROSC: robust spectral clustering on multi-scale data`

 by Xiang Li, Ben Kao, Siqiang Luo, Martin Ester.